byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### *Marketing*

 **The Vivarium experience was marketed to "Creative Eco-Conscious Travelers" using Airbnb and Workaway platforms with a small team of dedicated local friends that helped make it all possible.
-The Vivarium listings attained "super host" status on the Airbnb platform.**
+The Vivarium listings attained "super host" status within its first three months on the Airbnb platform, hosting 411 guests from around the world (Oct 2016 - Jan 2020).**

 ![living-room](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomDinningweb.jpg)